-The Locale info is only available along with LINEDEVCAPS_DEV_SPECIFIC_DATA if extension version 6.0 (0x00060000) or higher is negotiated.
+Be aware that the Locale info is only available along with LINEDEVCAPS_DEV_SPECIFIC_DATA if extension version 6.0 (0x00060000) or higher is negotiated.

 '''

 typedef struct PartitionInfo

 {

 DWORD PartitionOffset;

 DWORD PartitionSize; //This will have the partition info of the line.

 } PARTITION_INFO;

 '''

 '''

 Note

 '''